lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

-ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
-They are used to identify and optionally transport the authentication credential:
+ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively, see {{asym-msg2-proc}} and {{asym-msg3-proc}}.
+They are used to identify and optionally transport credentials:

-* ID_CRED_R is intended to facilitate for the Initiator to retrieve CRED_R.
+* ID_CRED_R is intended to facilitate for the Initiator to retrieve the authentication credential CRED_R and the authentication key of R.

-* ID_CRED_I is intended to facilitate for the Responder to retrieve CRED_I.
+* ID_CRED_I is intended to facilitate for the Responder to retrieve the authentication credential CRED_I and the authentication key of I.

-ID_CRED_x may contain CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC, for example, it may be pre-provisioned or acquired out-of-band over less constrained links.
+ID_CRED_x may contain the authentication credential CRED_x, but for many settings it is not necessary to transport the authentication credential within EDHOC, for example, it may be pre-provisioned or acquired out-of-band over less constrained links.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since the authentication credentials are integrity protected.

-EDHOC relies on COSE for identification of authentication credentials and supports all credential types for which COSE header parameters are defined including X.509 ({{I-D.ietf-cose-x509}}), C509 ({{I-D.ietf-cose-cbor-encoded-cert}}), CWT ({{cwt-header-param}}) and CWT Claims Set (CCS) ({{cwt-header-param}}).
+EDHOC relies on COSE for identification of credentials and supports all credential types for which COSE header parameters are defined including X.509 certificates ({{I-D.ietf-cose-x509}}), C509 certificates ({{I-D.ietf-cose-cbor-encoded-cert}}), CWT ({{cwt-header-param}}) and CWT Claims Set (CCS) ({{cwt-header-param}}).

 ID_CRED_I and ID_CRED_R are COSE header maps and contains one or more COSE header parameters.
 ID_CRED_I and ID_CRED_R MAY contain different header parameters.
-The header parameters typically provide some information about the format of authentication credential.
+The header parameters typically provide some information about the format of the credential.

-Note that COSE header parameters in ID_CRED_x are used to identify the sender's authentication credential.
+Note that COSE header parameters in ID_CRED_x are used to identify the sender's credential.
 There is therefore no reason to use the "-sender" header parameters, such as x5t-sender, defined in Section 3 of {{I-D.ietf-cose-x509}}.
 Instead, the corresponding parameter without "-sender", such as x5t, SHOULD be used.

 Example: X.509 certificates can be identified by a hash value using the 'x5t' parameter: